TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_E3T_screen.md

 title: Connecting a screen to an SKR E3 Turbo
 tags: []
 keywords:
-last_updated: 15/01/2021
+last_updated: 15/07/2021
-summary: "Connecting a screen to an SKR E3 Turbo"
+summary: "How to connect a serial screen to an SKR E3 Turbo"
 sidebar: mydoc_sidebar
 permalink: skr_E3T_screen.html
 folder: mydoc